DavMila/explainer-scroll-start-target/README.md

-# Explainer: scroll-start-target
+# Explainer: scroll-initial-target

 ## Introduction
-This is an explainer for `scroll-start-target`: a CSS property that gives web authors the ability to set the initial scroll offset of a scrollable container by indicating content that the container should be initially scrolled to.
+This is an explainer for `scroll-initial-target`: a CSS property that gives web authors the ability to set the initial scroll offset of a scrollable container by indicating content that the container should be initially scrolled to.